 - Pull Planning Schedule Process

 Because the residence hall is located on an active college campus, disruption avoidance was a key component to the success of the project.
-To accomplish this, the team worked dilligently to maintain the Valparaiso University student experience by utilizing special strategies to avoid disruptions to the nearby students.
-This included noise restrictions during certain times of day and providing offsite parking to keep the immediate vicinity of the project clear of obstructions.
-An added challenge to the construction was that an existing data feed ductbank which served the entire University happened to run through the jobsite.
-Careful consideration was taken to ensure the ductbank remained protected.
-As a result, the project was "built around" the ductbank, eliminating any risk of disruption or damage to the feed.
+To accomplish this, the team worked diligently to maintain the Valparaiso University student experience by utilizing special strategies to avoid disruptions to the nearby students.
+This included noise restrictions during certain times of the day and providing offsite parking to keep the immediate vicinity of the project clear of obstructions.
+An added challenge to the construction was that an existing data feed duct bank which served the entire University happened to run through the job site.
+Careful consideration was taken to ensure the duct bank remained protected.
+As a result, the project was "built around" the duct bank, eliminating any risk of disruption or damage to the feed.

 The project is built to LEED Silver Standards, but not seeking certification.

 Completed August 2014